 There is nothing to report under the above for UHI Moray.
+Compensation for loss of office resulting from the Voluntary Severance Scheme referred to below falls within session 24/25 reporting period.

 Parliamentary Accountability Report

 There is nothing to report under the above for UHI Moray.